After successfully completing the AdWords Fundamental and the Advanced Search exam, I thought I would share my experiences.

 I’m going to talk you through my revision strategy, exam approach, and finally, impart some inside knowledge about the AdWords Advanced Search Exam.

 The excellent resources at the Exam Study Learning Center are extremely useful and I would also recommend making use of the AdWords Online Classroom Webinars whilst you’re there, especially if you are relatively new to the AdWords system or taking your first exam.

 As ever the AdWords Blog is always full of valuable articles and guidance with clear explanations to keep you updated on the latest developments.
-For those wishing to brush up on interpreting data and improving conversion rate performance, I have found the Conversion Room Blog extremely useful.

 My Exam Approach